-Friday, May 15th was Endangered Species Day (ESD), a worldwide reminder that on this planet that we share with 8.7 million other species (of which we are merely one), our way of life has made it impossible for other species to survive.
+Friday, May 19th is Endangered Species Day (ESD), a worldwide reminder that on this planet that we share with 8.7 million other species (of which we are merely one), our way of life has made it impossible for other species to survive.

 Endangered Species Day is celebrated once a year, but there's no reason why your child should not learn about endangered species any day of the year.
 And in fact, they should.
 Here are some resources to help your child learn about and learn to care about endangered species and other species on any day of the year: